 Giffords, McCain among latest recipients of Presidential Medal of Freedom

-WASHINGTON (3TV/CBS 5/AP) — President Joe Biden will present the nation’s highest civilian honor, the Presidential Medal of Freedom, to 17 people next week, including former Democratic U.S. House member from Arizona Gabby Giffords and the late John McCain, the Arizona Republican.
+WASHINGTON (3TV/CBS 5/AP) — President Joe Biden will present the nation’s highest civilian honor, the Presidential Medal of Freedom, to 17 people on Thursday, including former Democratic U.S. House member from Arizona Gabby Giffords and the late John McCain, the Arizona Republican Senator.

 Biden’s honors list includes both living and deceased honorees from the worlds of Hollywood, sports, politics, the military, academia, and civil rights and social justice advocacy who have made exemplary contributions to the prosperity, values, or security of the United States, world peace, or other significant endeavors.

 McCain, who died of brain cancer in 2018, spent more than five years in captivity in Vietnam while serving in the U.S. Navy.
 He later represented Arizona in both houses of Congress and was the Republican presidential nominee in 2008.
 Biden said McCain was a “dear friend” and “a hero.”
 Gabrielle Giffords, in addition to serving in the House of Representatives, founded Giffords, an organization dedicated to ending gun violence.
 She was shot in the head in January 2011 during a constituent event in Tucson and was gravely wounded.
-Giffords posted the following message on Twitter Friday morning:
+Giffords posted the following message on Twitter last week when the recipients were announced:

 I’m so very humbled and honored to receive this award.
 Since I was shot more than 11 years ago, my personal recovery journey has taught me that it’s not the setback that defines us: it’s how we respond to it.
 There have been no shortage of setbacks as I relearned how to talk and how to walk, just as there have been no shortage of setbacks in the fight for gun safety that I’ve dedicated my life to.
 And yet I’ve never lost hope...On April 7, 2013, when I stood side by side with then-President Obama and then-Vice President Biden in the wake of the tragedy at Sandy Hook and failed gun safety legislation, I knew that despite our shared heartbreak, my friend Joe and I were just getting started.
 Nearly a decade later, President Biden signed into law the first major gun safety legislation in nearly 30 years.